 Cold Data Storage - Infrequently accessed data, such as data stored for legal or regulatory reasons, can be stored at low cost as Coldline Storage, and be available when you need it.

 Disaster recovery - In the event of a disaster recovery event, recovery time is key.
-Google Cloud Storage provides low latency access to data stored as Coldline Storage.
+Cloud Storage provides low latency access to data stored as Coldline Storage.

 Users that create a bucket without specifying a default storage class see the bucket's default storage class listed as Standard Storage in the API.
 Objects created without a storage class in such a bucket are also listed as Standard Storage in the API.
 Standard Storage is equivalent to Multi-Regional Storage when the associated bucket is located in a multi-regional location.
 Standard Storage is equivalent to Regional Storage when the associated bucket is located in a regional location.